rj-oidc/e2e-action-workflows/workshops/workshop-1/2_repo-project-management.md

    We will now write a workflow which gets triggered whenever an issue with label `feature` is assigned to some one.
    The workflow will create a new issue with `design` label.
 It will also comment on the `feature` issue.

 1. Create a new workflow file named `issue-assigned.yml` in `.github\workflows` folder.
-(You can also go to `Actions` tab -> `New workflow` and use `Skip this and set up a workflow yourself`, using which you will get a basic workflow template to fill in)
 2. Add the name of the workflow as "Issue assigned"
 3. Add triggers for the workflow as `issues` on `assigned` type.
 Following is the yaml for the above steps. 💡 This workflow will get trigerred whenever a new issue is created.